Common Household Foods that may be Dangerous for Pets

 Your pet’s approximate weight is important to keep in mind, too.
 For example, one square of a chocolate bar could be a problem for a Chihuahua but may be less of an issue for a Great Dane.
 It’s important to assess the risk level of your own pet.
 If you’re ever unsure or concerned, it’s best to consult your vet.

-Knowing which foods can be harmful to your pet will help you protect them and avoid dangerous and costly scenarios.
+Knowing which foods may be harmful to your pet will help you protect them and avoid dangerous and costly scenarios.
 Pets have an endless appetite for love and affection so fill them up on those and keep them safe and happy.

 Disclaimer: This information and the opinions expressed in this blog are based on research and interviews with the authorities identified, conducted on behalf of Allstate Canada.
 They have been provided for your convenience only and should not be construed as legal or insurance advice.